 TGay editor: Change Figure 14 and the paragragh preceding Figure 14 in page 20 (D0.35) as follows (CID #227):

 The Extended Measurement Report subelement contains supplementary results of measurements performed by an EDMG STA over multiple 2.16 GHz channels using multiple RX DMG antennas.
 The format of the Extended Measurement Report data field depends on the values of the Channel Measurement Report Method subfield and the Antenna Measurement Report Method subfield.
 When both the Channel Measurement Report Method subfield and the Antenna Measurement Report Method subfield are 0, the results of measurements over the first 2.16 GHz channel using the first RX DMG antenna are carried in the Measurement for Time Blocks fields and the remaining results of measurements are carried in the Extended Measurement Report subelement.
 The Extended Measurement Report subelement data field format when both the Channel Measurement Report Method subfield and the Antenna Measurement Report Method subfield are 0 is shown in Figure 14.
-The Measurement Results for 1st Requested Channel field consists of N1 Measurement for Time Block subfields for each of NRX,1 RX DMG antennas excluding the first RX DMG antenna.
-The Measurement Results for j-th Requested Channel field (j=2,3,…,Nch) consists of Nj Measurement for Time Block subfields for each of NRX,j RX DMG antenna.
+The Number of RX Antennas for j-th Reported Channel field (j=1,2,…,Nch) indicates the number of RX DMG antennas used by the reporting EDMG STA to perform measurements on the j-th reported channel.
+The Measurement Results for 1st Reported Channel field consists of N1 Measurement for Time Block subfields for each of NRX,1 RX DMG antennas excluding the first RX DMG antenna.
+The Measurement Results for j-th Reported Channel field (j=2,3,…,Nch) consists of Nj Measurement for Time Block subfields for each of NRX,j RX DMG antenna.